jonomarx/OpenGL-Game-Engine/README.md

 PLANNED SOURCES:
 https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.6.1261&rep=rep1&type=pdf - building an octree, generally stuff also https://thunderfist-podium.blogspot.com/2012/02/capsule-capsule-collision-in-games.html - more stuff in general, looking for capsule to capsule collision

+i need to type something for the "no wrap" change to work